 Only the chain of command will function well when everyone is invested in the structure.

 If it fails, it will be distraught the entire team’s productivity.

 Even though it has its scalability built, it doesn’t mean that productivity will be easy to come along with.

-The structure can put a limitation on productivity as there are rules and regulations created by leaders to create consistency.
+The structure can put a limitation on productivity as leaders create rules and regulations to create consistency.

-The more rules added the more workers will slow down the working offices so they can meet the requirements.
+The more rules are added, the more workers will slow down the working offices so they can meet the requirements.